riot/riot.github.io/migration-guide.md

 </my-component>
 ```

-Please check also the new components [lifecycle events]({{ '/documentation/'|prepend:site.baseurl }}#lifecycle-callbacks).
+Please check also the new component [lifecycle events]({{ '/documentation/'|prepend:site.baseurl }}#lifecycle-callbacks).

-This change opens many new possibilities to manage your application state keeping the doors open to the nostalgic users that still prefer the observable lifecycle pattern.
+This change opens many new possibilities to manage your application state, keeping the doors open to the nostalgic users that still prefer the observable lifecycle pattern.

 ```js
 // riot-observable-plugin.js